microsoft/playwright/docs/src/emulation.md

 ## Viewport

-The viewport is included in the device but you can override it for some tests with [`method: Page.setViewportSize`].
+The viewport is included in the device but you can override it for some tests with [`method: Test.use`] or [`method: Page.setViewportSize`].

 ```js tab=js-ts
 import { test, expect } from '@playwright/test';